React Native Support

 >

-<TreegeRenderer flows={flow} onSubmit={handleSubmit} />
+<TreegeRenderer flow={flow} onSubmit={handleSubmit} />

 </KeyboardAvoidingView>3.
 Test on Both iOS and Android